 Did you know this fact that “you are not alone”?
 Yes, that’s true!
 Your body is a gathering of microbes, fungi, viruses, and even other animals.
-Also, you aren’t the only specie using your face.
-Right now, there are at least two species of microscopic mites living in your pores.
+Also, you aren’t the only one using your face.
+Right now, there are at least two species of microscopic face mites living in your pores.

 That’s why the oiliest parts of your face act as a better shelter for these mites more than other areas.

 Let’s review some facts about these face mites:

 1. Most People Have Face Mites!